UH3 Project: Hybrid Effectiveness-Implementation Trial of Guided Relaxation and Acupuncture for Chronic Sickle Cell Disease Pain (GRACE)

 • Describe the processes and structures required to implement guided relaxation and acupuncture within healthcare systems.

-The planning phase was milestone-driven to prepare the participating health systems for implementation.
-The currently ongoing intervention phase will involve three arms (guided relaxation versus acupuncture versus usual care) and will follow a quantitative adaptive design that responds to patients’ characteristics and evolving pain status.
-GRACE will use the Consolidated Framework for Implementation Research to plan, execute, and evaluate the associated implementation processes.
+The intervention phase involved 3 arms (guided relaxation, acupuncture, and usual care) and followed a quantitative adaptive design that responded to patients’ characteristics and evolving pain status.
+GRACE used the Consolidated Framework for Implementation Research to plan, execute, and evaluate the associated implementation processes.

 NIH Project Information